 Planning should be in full force in month nine.
 Leaders should be modeling territories, capacity, and compensation to identify any potential gaps they can foresee.

-- Resources mustered to create sales plan
+- Resources mustered to create the sales plan

 - Initial sales plan discussions